-A writer’s cramp is a task specific focal dystonia of the hand, fingers and forearm.
-It is also known as mogigraphia or scrivener’s palsy.
+A writer’s cramp is task-specific focal dystonia of the hand, fingers, and forearm.
+Physicians also call it mogigraphia or scrivener’s palsy.
 Dystonia refers to a condition wherein a person’s muscles contract uncontrollably and involuntarily.
 It is a neurological movement disorder which affects a singular muscle, a group of muscles or the entire body.
-When we say that a writer’s cramp is a task specific focal dystonia, it means that it only adheres to a specific group (focal) of muscles (of the hand) and is only felt while performing certain specific tasks such as writing.
+When we say that a writer’s cramp is task-specific focal dystonia.
+We mean that it only adheres to a specific group (focal) of muscles (of the hand).
+And you can only feel it while performing certain specific tasks such as writing.

 A writer’s cramp can be of two types: simple and dystonic.
-A simple writer’s cramp is that in which the symptoms are felt only while performing one task, in this case writing.
+A simple writer’s cramp is that in which the symptoms are felt while performing one task.
 In a dystonic writer’s cramp, symptoms may be generalized to other fine motor tasks of the hand as well, such as picking up items and gripping or holding objects.
-Other conditions similar to a writer’s cramp can also be seen in other fields and activities such as while playing an instrument (musician’s cramp), in sports persons (especially in golfers, known as yips) and also in typists.
+One can also notice other conditions similar to a writer’s cramp in other fields and activities such as while playing an instrument (musician’s cramp), in sports persons (especially in golfers, known as yips) and also in typists.

 Some Symptoms of Writer’s Cramp

 This condition affects people between 30-50 years of age.
-There no known causes, however hereditary or genetic causes or an injury to the brain may result in the onset of this syndrome.
+Physicians don’t know what causes it.
+However hereditary or genetic causes or an injury to the brain may result in the onset of this syndrome.
 No singular test is available at this point in time which can provide a concrete diagnosis for this syndrome.
 A physical and neurological exam coupled with the symptoms can help the neurologist or neurosurgeon diagnose the condition.
-Unfortunately, treatment options are also not specific and no singular treatment can be generalized to all cases.
+Unfortunately, treatment options are also not specific and doctors have failed to generalize a singular treatment to all cases.
 The best way to prevent a writer’s cramp is to avoid the activities that induce it.
 In some cases, the use of Botox injections has shown significant improvement.
 Other techniques such as bio-feedback (a muscle relaxation technique) and physical therapy may prove beneficial.
 Certain assisted-devices can also be used to aid in activities and ease pain.